 Master Plan

 In early 2022, London Health Sciences Centre embarked on the beginning of a visionary and ambitious journey to reimagine, redesign and redevelop the future of health care.
-Over several months, we have already engaged nearly 3,000 people from across the communities we serve, 36 partner organizations in health care, research, education, municipal leadership and community support, and more than 1,000 members of Team LHSC.
-We are also conducting comprehensive research and modelling, including population projections, economic forecasts, technological outlooks, national and international trends and environmental impacts.
+Since then, we have engaged nearly 3,000 people from across the communities we serve, 36 partner organizations in health care, research, education, municipal leadership and community support, and more than 1,000 members of Team LHSC.
+As part of our extensive research, we are considering projected growth of the community, changes to our economy, emerging technologies, national health care trends, and our impact on the environment.

 This research and feedback have already been invaluable to the development of LHSC’s Master Plan – our blueprint for how we deliver health care over the next 10, 20 and 30 years.
 It’s the first step in a process to redesign how we deliver care within and outside of our walls, including the physical structure of our buildings.